 - Buy or make seed tapes.
 Seeds are glued to pieces of tissue or paper at the correct spacing for sowing.
 I have instructions here for making your own seed tapes.
 Planted in the soil, seed tapes gradually break down (and vanish), leaving the seeds to sprout.

-- I know some gardeners find making seed tapes way too fussy, preferring to over-sow and remove excess seedlings later, but I find it worthwhile.
+- I know some gardeners find making seed tapes way too fussy, preferring to over-sow and remove excess seedlings later, but I find it worthwhile for smaller batches.
 My garden is very sandy and seeds wash away if it rains before germination.
 I am also a seed-thinning klutz: better to sow carefully first than mess things up later.

 - A slightly damp toothpick or other fine dibber can easily pick up fine seeds.
 Use a second toothpick or dibber to push the seed off, onto the soil.
 Again, it’s slow, fussy work but suits those of us who don’t mind working this way.
 Personally, I prefer this to using a greater quantity of seeds and thinning them out later.